cypress-io/cypress-documentation/source/guides/getting-started/installing-cypress.md

 ~~CYPRESS_SKIP_BINARY_INSTALL~~ | {% badge danger removed %} use `CYPRESS_INSTALL_BINARY=0` instead
 ~~CYPRESS_BINARY_VERSION~~ | {% badge danger removed %} use `CYPRESS_INSTALL_BINARY` instead

+All of these environment variables can have a suffix with a specific platform.
+If you want to specify a `CYPRESS_INSTALL_BINARY` only for Linux you can set a variable named `CYPRESS_INSTALL_BINARY___linux`.
+The suffix maps to the platforms found in NodeJS: https://nodejs.org/api/process.html#process_process_platform

 ## Install binary

 Using the `CYPRESS_INSTALL_BINARY` environment variable, you can control how Cypress is installed.
 To override what is installed, you set `CYPRESS_INSTALL_BINARY` alongside the `npm install` command.